haklee/boj-i-solved/README.md

     - Submission Time (from title attribute)
 - Saves the results to a JSON file in a user-specific folder
 - Includes rate limiting (2 seconds between requests) to prevent server overload
+- Optional date filtering to get solutions from a specific month

 ## Requirements